Let’s pretend for a moment that you are a giraffe.

 Most of the choices you make today will not benefit you immediately.
 If you do a good job at work today, you’ll get a paycheck in a few weeks.
 If you save money now, you’ll have enough for retirement later.
 Many aspects of modern society are designed to delay rewards until some point in the future.

 This is true of our problems as well.
 While a giraffe is worried about immediate problems like avoiding lions and seeking shelter from a storm, many of the problems humans worry about are problems of the future.

-For example, while bouncing around the savannah in your Jeep, you might think, “This safari has been a lot of fun.
+For example, while bouncing around the savanna in your Jeep, you might think, “This safari has been a lot of fun.
 It would be cool to work as a park ranger and see giraffes every day.
 Speaking of work, is it time for a career change?
 Am I really doing the work I was meant to do?
 Should I change jobs?”

 Unfortunately, living in a Delayed Return Environment tends to lead to chronic stress and anxiety for humans.
 Why?
 Because your brain wasn’t designed to solve the problems of a Delayed Return Environment.

 The Evolution of the Human Brain